tylergneill/pandit_grapher/README.md

 ![screenshot](static/works_2020_08_29_spreadsheet.png)

-2. Open `config.json` with a text editor.
+2. In the downloaded/cloned `pandit_grapher` repository, open `config.json` with a text editor.
 You'll be using it as a dashboard for managing all settings.

 ![screenshot](static/config_dashboard_with_lists.png)